 The coolant reservoir is a transparent hard plastic tank with an upper coolant level mark and a lower coolant level mark.
 The reservoir may also carry warning signs and a radiator and coolant symbol.

 OK to top up with water?

 You should know, consistently topping up the coolant system in this way will dilute the protective qualities of the coolant.
-Diluted coolant will put your engine at risk of freezing in low temperature conditions, greater risk of boiling in extreme heat conditions and at risk of internal engine corrosion if left in the system for prolonged period.
+Diluted coolant will put your engine at risk of freezing in low-temperature conditions, greater risk of boiling in extreme heat conditions, and at risk of internal engine corrosion if left in the system for a prolonged period.

 7 Start & Move Car